-Non-refundable program fee (includes housing, ground transport, several meals, orientation, staff assistance, and more): $2,000 anticipated.
+Program fee: $2,000 anticipated.
 A $1,200 deposit fee will be due upon acceptance in the course.
 The program fee is payable by credit card.
+The fee includes housing, ground transport, several meals, orientation, staff assistance, and more.

 Funding: students interested in potential funding sources should explore the opportunities on this NYU study abroad page.
 Be sure to find the opportunities available to graduate students.

 Accommodations and Logistics

 Participants stay at the NYU Accra Solomon's Lodge student residence building, located in a quiet residential neighborhood in Accra and a short distance from the city center.
 Accommodations in Cape Coast, Kumasi, and Tamale will be at hotels and guest houses.
 The activities fee includes lodging costs, an opening luncheon and dinner, and a closing dinner as well as ground transportation and on-site staffing.
 Students will be responsible for other meals, mobile phone rental and minutes, and spending cash.

 Flight: International airfare to and from the program location is not included in the program fee.
 Students must purchase their own round-trip tickets and are responsible for their own accommodation for travel beyond the program dates.

 Participants must book and pay for their flights, and should do so no later than April.
 Several airlines fly to Ghana, including Delta, Ghana Airways, American Airlines, Lufthansa, and British Airways.

 Passport: All program participants are required to have a valid passport, which must be valid for up to 6 months after course date, not before.